5 Magnificent Waterfalls within an Hour of Asheville, NC

 1. Catawba Falls

-Catawba is one of the closest closest waterfall hikes, and also one of the most picturesque in the region.
+Catawba is one of the closest waterfall hikes to Asheville, and also one of the most picturesque in the region.
 A simple 1.5 mile trek leads you to a gorgeous 100 foot tall, multi-tiered wonder.
 Hiking this relatively easy trail within the leafy Pisgah National Forest is a gorgeous way to spend a day out in nature far away from all the city congestion.

 The fresh scent of the forest, peaceful flowing creeks, & several easy creek crossings will easily enable you to get lost in nature and disconnect for a bit.
 This is a must before returning to the bustling downtown region, which is almost always jam packed with people!

 The climb to Upper Catawba falls is not safe at this time due to the treacherous nature of the unmaintained trail, however, plans are being made to pave the trail in the future.
 Nevertheless, views from the lower observing area are beyond breathtaking.
 At one time, access to this falls was prohibited to the public as it was located on private property.
 Fortunately, today we all get to enjoy this beauty!

 - How to get here: 3074 Catawba River Rd.
 Old Fort, NC 28762

 - Cost: Free

 Nearby attraction to justify the drive: Black Mountain Town Square (home to antique shops, boutiques stores, & several restaurants).

 Tom’s Creek Falls is a hidden wonder, a serene waterfall which does not see nearly as much traffic others in the region.
 This is quite a surprise as this waterfall is just as picturesque as the rest, and the isolated forest setting even more tranquil.
 The low visitation rate could be due to the semi hidden location.
 Because of the lack of crowds, uninterrupted waterfall photos are easily obtainable.